Delivery times

 - Weekends and federal postal holidays.

-- USPS volume spikes (holidays, tax season, weather events).
+- Carrier volume spikes (holidays, tax season, weather events).

 - Address accuracy and deliverability.